Andrew Wiggins: First playoff appearance (2017–2020)

-Golden State Warriors (2020–present)
+Golden State Warriors (2020–2025)

 First year in Golden State and play-in appearance (2020–2021)

 On February 6, 2020, Wiggins and two draft picks were traded to the Golden State Warriors in exchange for Jacob Evans, D'Angelo Russell and Omari Spellman.
 Wiggins scored 24 points and had five steals in his debut for the Warriors, in a 125–120 loss to the Los Angeles Lakers.
 The Warriors failed to qualify for the playoffs and finished with a 15–50 record, the worst in the league.

 On March 19, 2021, Wiggins scored a season-high 40 points, alongside eight rebounds, four assists and four steals, in a 116–103 win over the Memphis Grizzlies.
 The Warriors qualified for the newly implemented play-in tournament; however, they suffered two straight losses to the Los Angeles Lakers and Memphis Grizzlies, failing to reach the postseason for the second straight season despite a 22-point, 10-rebound double-double from Wiggins in their loss to the Grizzlies.

-First All-Star selection and NBA championship (2021–present)
+First All-Star selection and NBA championship (2021–2022)

 On December 6, 2021, Wiggins scored 28 points on a career-high eight threes made, in a 126–95 win over the Orlando Magic.
 On January 27, 2022, he was named a Western Conference starter for the 2022 NBA All-Star Game, his first All-Star selection.
+He received support in the form of fan voting points from K-pop star, BamBam, who provided a strategic social media boost.
 He was the third first-time All-Star to be voted a starter in his eighth season or later.
 Wiggins also became the first No. 1 overall draft pick in the modern draft era (since 1966) to earn his first All-Star selection in his eighth season or later.
-On May 22, during Game 3 of the Western Conference Finals, Wiggins scored a playoff career-high 27 points and tied his then playoff career-high with 11 rebounds in a 109–100 Game 3 win over the Dallas Mavericks.
+On May 22, during Game 3 of the Western Conference Finals, Wiggins scored a playoff career-high 27 points and tied his then-playoff career high with 11 rebounds in a 109–100 Game 3 win over the Dallas Mavericks.

-In Game 4 of the NBA Finals, Wiggins posted a 17-point, 16-rebound (playoff career-high) double-double in a 107–97 win over the Boston Celtics.
+In Game 4 of the NBA Finals, Wiggins posted a 17-point, 16-rebound (a playoff career high) double-double in a 107–97 win over the Boston Celtics.
 In Game 5, he logged a 26-point, 13-rebound double-double in a 104–94 win.
 Wiggins won his first NBA championship after the Warriors defeated the Celtics in six games.
 He finished the NBA Finals as the leading rebounder, blocker and second highest scorer for the Warriors after averaging 18.3 points, 8.8 rebounds and 1.5 blocks per game, along with playing stifling defense on Boston All-NBA forward Jayson Tatum.